Wintellect/MSLearn/Introduction to Bash/includes/3-bash-commands.md

 cp * photos
 ```

-To copy all the files in a subdirectory named "photos" into a subdirectory named "images," you would do this:
+To copy all the files in a subdirectory named "photos" into a subdirectory named "images," do this:

 ```bash
 cp photos images
 ```

-This will copy the files in the "photos" directory, but not any files in subdirectories of "photos."
+This copies the files in the "photos" directory, but not any files in subdirectories of "photos."
 To perform a deep copy that copies subdirectories and their contents, too, you can do this:

 ```bash
 cp -r photos images